mouldimus/notes/HTML_Concepts.md

 This is where AJAX can come in.
 Instead of requesting that the entire page be recreated, the creator of the web site can make it so that just the new content is requested from the web server.

 The way this works is that user action triggers an asynchronous request to the web server for JUST a specific section of the web page.
-It is asynchronous in that it is not tied to the full “request” – “response” – “page display” process used for a full web page.
+It is asynchronous in that it is not tied to the full "request" - "response" - "page display" process used for a full web page.

-The technologies used to accomplish this feature are JavaScript and XML – hence the name "AJAX,” or `A`synchronous `J`avaScript `A`nd `X`ML.
+The technologies used to accomplish this feature are JavaScript and XML - hence the name "AJAX," or `A`synchronous `J`avaScript `A`nd `X`ML.

 **Example**
->If you are viewing a web page, AJAX can make it so that when you click on a video, the video is sent over from the server – as opposed to the video and the rest of the entire web page.
+>If you are viewing a web page, AJAX can make it so that when you click on a video, the video is sent over from the server - as opposed to the video and the rest of the entire web page.

 ## API
 [Jump Back](#contents)

 As a reminder, an *API* (Application Program Interface) is a collection of methods that allow different programs to communicate with each other.

-It is basically a way that a computer program can tell other programs, “If you want to give or get information, here is the exact way you’ll need to ask me.”
+It is basically a way that a computer program can tell other programs, "If you want to give or get information, here is the exact way you'll need to ask me."

 The reason programs would have an API is so there is a description of the standard way other programs can access that program.
 That way, any programmer who has a description of the API for a particular program can make another program connect to the API.
-If there is no API for a program, other programs can’t access that program easily.
+If there is no API for a program, other programs can't access that program easily.

 While the concept of APIs applies to any type of computer program, it is most often used to describe a function that websites can implement.